gabriwl165/python-web-framework/README.md

     writer.close()
     await writer.wait_closed()
 ```
-In our `Server` class we need to change the `on_body` method, to this:
+In our `Server` class, we need to update the `on_body` method to the following:
 ```python
     def on_body(self, data):
         self.body = data.decode(self.encoding)
 ```

-The main reason it's because the request come in bytes, so it must be converted to string.
+The main reason is that the request comes in as bytes, so it must be converted to a string.
-The `on_message_complete` also need to be changed to handle JSON nor string.
+The `on_message_complete` method also needs to be updated to handle both JSON and strings.
 ```python
     def on_message_complete(self):
         request = Request(